Emergency Health Systems Program Mission

-The mission of the Emergency Medical Services (EMS) program is to strengthen emergency care through cooperative partnerships and to promote the well-being of the citizens of Nebraska and those who live and work in the State.
+The mission of the Emergency Health Systems program is to strengthen emergency care through cooperative partnerships and to promote the well-being of the citizens of Nebraska and those who live and work in the State.

-The EMS Program staff carries this mission forward through the EMS program administrator, EMS specialists, an EMS education & training coordinator, a statewide trauma program manager, and two staff assistants.
+The Emergency Health Systems Program staff carries this mission forward through the Program Administrator, EMS specialists, an EMS education & training coordinator, a statewide trauma program manager, and two staff assistants.

 Support of Services

-The EMS Program assists services in providing quality care in a variety of ways.
-Some of the resources available through the EMS Program are Physician Medical Director Training, quality assurance guidelines, patient care documentation classes, and service management classes.
+The Emergency Health Systems Program assists services in providing quality care in a variety of ways.
+Some of the resources available through the Emergency health Systems Program are Physician Medical Director Training, quality assurance guidelines, patient care documentation classes, and service management classes.